Wavefront supports authentication through your identity provider (IDP). For several popular IDPs we support integrations.

 - Name of the tenants to create (one tenant per team).

-- Email addresses of the administrators of reach team.
+- Email addresses of the administrators of each team.

 - IDP details.